EasyIME/PIME/installer/README.txt

 To build an installer:

-1. Put libchewing/data/*.dat dictionary files in Dictionary subdir.

-2. Put 64-bit ChewingTextService.dll in x64 subdir.

-3. Put 32-bit ChewingTextService.dll in x86 subdir.

-4. Put `32-bit` ChewingPreferences.exe in this dir.
+1. Build release version of PIMETextService.dll (both 64 bit and 32 bit versions are required)

-5. Compile installer.nsi with NSIS.
+2. Compile installer.nsi with NSIS.